Dalmatia Wine Region

 Dingač

-Croatia's first protected wine appellation (established 1961), Dingač represents the pinnacle of Croatian red wine.
-South-facing slopes up to 45 degrees with old vines (often 50–100 years) and extremely low yields produce monumental wines with high alcohol (often 15–16%), dense tannins and dark fruit, and the capability to age for decades.
+Croatia's first protected wine appellation (established 1961), Dingač is the pinnacle of Croatian red wine.
+South-facing slopes up to 45 degrees, old vines (often 50–100 years) and extremely low yields produce monumental wines with high alcohol (often 15–16%), dense tannins, dark fruit and decades of ageing potential.

 Postup

-Slightly less extreme than Dingač but still firmly powerful, Postup offers more balanced structure with greater finesse and drinkability while maintaining the intensity that defines Pelješac wines.
-These wines bridge power and elegance.
+Slightly less extreme than Dingač but still powerful, Postup offers more balanced structure with greater finesse and drinkability, while keeping the intensity that defines Pelješac wines.
+These are wines that bridge power and elegance.

 Korčula Island — White Wine Excellence

-Korčula serves as the white-wine counterbalance to Pelješac.
-It is the birthplace of Pošip and home to the extremely rare Grk grape, grown in sandy vineyards in Lumbarda.
-Korčula whites are among the most refined and structured in Croatia, with growing international recognition for their saline mineral notes and excellent food-pairing ability.
+Korčula is the white-wine counterbalance to Pelješac.
+It is the birthplace of Pošip and home to the rare Grk grape, grown in sandy vineyards around Lumbarda.
+Korčula whites are among the most refined and structured in Croatia, with growing international recognition for their saline mineral notes and food-pairing range.

 Top Producers